isomerpages/moe-temaseksec/_prospective-students/Admission 2023 (Sec 1).md

 3. Schools do not disclose reasons for selection / non-selection of students.&nbsp;
 4. Students should still report to the posted secondary school on 3 January 2023, unless informed.&nbsp;
 5. The application is deemed to be unsuccessful if you do not hear from the school by 3 January 2023.
 6. Please note that the school will not be able to accept students who exceed the cut-off for the respective streams.
-The cut-off for the three streams are <br>EXP: 13 <br>NA: 22 <br>NT: 26
+The cut-off for the three streams are <br>G3: 13 <br>G2: 22 <br>G1: 26

 7\.
 Please proceed to the&nbsp;[link&nbsp;to submit your appeal](https://go.gov.sg/s1-tms-appeal-2023).